 - 1/2 cup non- dairy margarine/coconut oil margarine/ should be melted

 - 24 ounces bottled sour cherries

 - 8 ounces fresh/frozen pearl onions optional

 - 1 cup sugar

 - 1 saucepan

 - 1 round serving platter that is larger than the size of your Dutch Oven

 - Pour cherries into a small strainer set over the saucepan.
 Add sugar to cherry syrup.
 Stir well and cook over medium heat until syrup has thickened.
 Set aside until rice is done.

-- Fill Dutch oven 2/3 full with water.
+- Fill Dutch oven with 10 cups of water.
 Bring to a boil.
 Add drained rice.
 Boil on medium heat for eight minutes.
 Remove from heat and carefully drain rice in colander.
 Be careful the steam doesn't burn your face.
 Rinse rice with cold water running through the colander.